marknotton/craft-plugin-themer/README.md

 # Themer *for Craft CMS*
-Customise the colour preferences of the clientside aesthetics of the CMS.
+Customise the colour and style aesthetics of the Craft CMS.

 ## TODO:
 - Add better colour picker